YasseurBoutobba/YasseurBoutobba/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
-    I embarked on my coding journey as an enthusiastic computer science student, driven by an insatiable thirst for knowledge in the vast realm of programming.
-Eager to explore various aspects like Data Structures, Algorithms, and Operating Systems, I devoted myself to understanding these fundamental concepts.
-Concurrently, I took it upon myself to delve into self-taught Frontend Web Development, fueled by a profound aspiration to create my own website.
-However, due to the realization that there is still much to learn, I had to postpone the realization of this dream.
-It has been nearly a year since I embarked on this computer science odyssey, and I am well aware that the path ahead is arduous and challenging.
-Nevertheless, I am confident in my ability to persevere through this ongoing learning journey, driven by the motto, "Don't wait up, because I'm coming."
+  I started my coding journey as a passionate computer engineering student, eager to expand my knowledge in programming.
+I dived into various areas like Data Structures, Algorithms, and Operating Systems, aiming to grasp the foundational concepts.
+Alongside, I also self-taught myself Frontend Web Development with the goal of creating my own website.
+However, I realized there is still much to learn, so I had to postpone that dream.
+It's been almost a year since I started this computer science adventure, and I know the road ahead will be challenging.
+Nevertheless, I am determined to keep pushing forward with the motto, "Don't wait up, because I'm coming."